Hayato Terahara: Orix Buffaloes

 On December 6, 2010, Terahara and Kazuya Takamiya was traded to the Orix Buffaloes exchange to Shogo Yamamoto and Go Kida.

 In 2011 season, Terahara finished the regular season with a 25 Games pitched, a 12–10 Win–loss record, a 3.06 ERA, a 112 strikeouts in 170.1 innings.
 And he participated the All-Star Game for the second time in Mazda All-Star Game 2011.

 In 2012 season, Terahara finished the regular season with a 16 Games pitched, a 6–8 Win–loss record, a 3.92 ERA, a 61 strikeouts in 101 innings.

 He decided to exercise his free agent rights during the off-season.

-Fukuoka SoftBank Hawks
+Fukuoka SoftBank Hawks (second stint)

 On December 4, 2012, Terahara signed with the Fukuoka SoftBank Hawks and return to the Hawks for the first time in six seasons.

 On April 2, 2014, Terahara achieved his 1,000 innings in a game against the Hokkaido Nippon-Ham Fighters.
 He was also the winning pitcher in the game against Tohoku Rakuten Golden Eagles on April 16, setting a record for winning against 13 teams, including all 12 NPB teams and the defunct the Osaka Kintetsu Buffaloes.

 After returning to the Hawks for six seasons, he was plagued by frequent injuries, including surgery on his right knee, but pitched in 101 games, a 16–17 Win–loss record, a 9 holds, a 186 strikeouts in 286.1 innings.